Sikorsky CH-53K King Stallion: Design

-The CH-53K King Stallion is a heavy lift helicopter, being a general redesign of the preceding CH-53E, the main improvements being the new engines and cockpit layout.
+The CH-53K King Stallion is a heavy-lift helicopter, being a general redesign of the preceding CH-53E, with the main improvements being the new engines and cockpit layout.
 It has over twice the lift capacity and radius of action of the CH-53E, and a wider cargo hold to allow it to carry a Humvee internally.
 A new composite rotor blade system is also used, featuring technology similar to that of the UH-60 Black Hawk helicopter.
 The CH-53K is powered by the General Electric GE38-1B engine, which was selected over the Pratt and Whitney Canada PW150 and a variant of the Rolls-Royce AE 1107C-Liberty used on the V-22 Osprey.
 Each of the three T408 engines is rated at 7,500 shp, and gives the CH-53K the ability to fly 20 kn faster than its CH-53E predecessor.

-The CH-53K features a new digital glass cockpit with fly-by-wire controls and haptic feedback, HUMS, a new elastomeric hub system, and composite rotor blades to improve "hot and high" performance.
+The CH-53K features a new digital glass cockpit with fly-by-wire controls and haptic feedback, health and usage monitoring systems, a new elastomeric hub system, and composite rotor blades to improve "hot and high" performance.
 The split torque gearbox with quill shafts started development around 2007.
 The gearbox assembly including rotor hub and rotating control system weighs around 11650 lb.
 The split torque gearbox weighs 5270 lb.
 For comparison, the twin-engine Mil Mi-26's split torque gearbox weighs 3,639 kg.

 The CH-53K has an improved external cargo handling system, survivability enhancements, and improvements to extend service life.
 The cabin will be 30 ft long by 9 ft wide by 6.5 ft tall.
 Its cabin will be 1 ft wider and 15% larger, but will have new shorter composite sponsons.
 The CH-53K can carry two 463L master pallets, eliminating the need to break apart pallets between airlifter and helicopter.

 The CH-53K is to surpass the capability of its predecessor by carrying nearly 30% more than the CH-53E's external payload of 27000 lb over the same radius of 110 nmi.
 The CH-53K's payload reaches a maximum of 35000 lb.
 The CH-53K's maximum gross weight will be 88000 lb, which is increased over the CH-53E's 73500 lb.
 The CH-53K will keep approximately the same footprint as the CH-53E.
 To this end, it has redesigned composite sponsons that cut overall width for a narrower footprint, which is better for shipboard service.

 Operational history

 United States Marine Corps

+In May 2018, the first CH-53K King Stallion was delivered to the USMC.

 The U.S. Marine Corps received its first CH-53K simulator at Marine Corps Air Station New River in Jacksonville, North Carolina on 1 May 2020.
 It is a Containerized Flight Training Device (CFTD) built by Lockheed Martin, Sikorsky's parent company.

 On 22 April 2022, Lt.
 General Mark R. Wise, Deputy Commandant for Aviation, declared initial operational capability for the CH-53K.